CodecoolMSC2016/python-4th-tw-mentors-life-oop-code_soldiers/specifications/mentor.md

 # Mentor

 ## Description
-This class represents a real class @ Codecool, containing mentors and students working at the class.
+This class represents a mentor.

 ## Parent class
 Person